dr-bill-c/MYSTRAN/README.md

 - Modal analysis
 - Linear Static Analysis
 - Support for True Classical Laminate Plate Theory
-- "All of our documentation can be found in MYSTRA forums"
+- All of our documentation can be found in MYSTRAN forums

 # Installation Instructions